jranke/rlo/README.md

 writer for writing documents, but would like to be able to insert results from R calculations.

-However, it is also possible to start, populate and save libreoffice documents without even touching the GUI:
+However, on Linux it is also possible to start, populate and save libreoffice documents without even touching the GUI:

 ```r
 library(rlo)